zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 2. Justifying Z-scores for Rotisserie

-It is impractical to calculate a truly optimal solution for Rotisserie or any other format, since they are so complex.
-However, if we make some simplifications, we can demonstrate that Z-scores are a reasonable heuristic
+It is impractical to calculate a truly optimal solution for *Rotisserie* or any other format, since they are so complex.
+However, if we simplify the format, we can at least demonstrate that Z-scores are a reasonable heuristic

 ### A. Assumptions and setup

-First, the problem must be simplified in a few ways
+Consider this problem: **Team one has $N-1$ players randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool.
+Which final player should the first team choose to optimize the expected value of categories won against team two, assuming all players perform at exactly their long term mean for a week**?

-- Position requirements, waiver wires, injury slots, etc. are ignored.
-Drafters use their drafted players the whole season
+This problem statement makes a few implicit simplifications about *Rotisserie* drafts
-- The goal is simplified to maximizing the expected value of the number of categories won against an arbitrary opponent in a single week, where all players perform at their season-long means.
-Note that this is the same thing as maximizing overall score at the end of the season, since having higher weekly means than another team leads to victory in the category and an additional point to overall score
+- The goal is to maximize the expected value of the number of categories won against an arbitrary opponent in a single week, where all players perform at their season-long means.
+Using weekly means instead of season-long totals is just a convenience, to align with the definition of Z-scores.
+And optimizing for victory against an arbitrary opponent is equivalent to optimizing for total score at the end of a season, since each category victory over any opponent is worth one point
 - Besides the player being drafted, all others are assumed to be chosen randomly from a pool of top players.
 This assumption is obviously not exactly true.
 However, it is not completely crazy either, since all teams will have some strong and some weak players chosen from a variety of positions, making them random-ish in aggregate

-After these simplifications, the problem can be posed as: **if team one has $N-1$ players, randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool, which player should the first team choose next to optimize the expected value of categories won against team two, assuming all players perform at exactly their long term mean for a week**?
-This question is quite solvable by calculating the expected number of category wins for team one based on the statistics of the player they are choosing, then optimizing it.
+- Position requirements, waiver wires, injury slots, etc. are ignored.
+Drafters use their drafted players the whole season

-The calculation starts by analyzing the difference in category score between two teams
+Based on these simplifications and the statistics of the player that team one is choosing, the objective can be calculated precisely

 ### B.	Category differences